How to shrink and expand SD card partition running in Orange Pi (A step by step guide)

 3. Click the “Write” button to transfer the shrunken image onto the SD card.

-Expanding SD card (using Bash)
+Part 2: Expanding SD card (using Bash)

 1. Reinsert the new SD card with the image into Orange Pi and turn it on.